g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 description: "Compare Cypress, Selenium, and Playwright to find the best automated testing tool for your frontend web applications.
 Discover the strengths and weaknesses of each tool."
 ---

- <h1>Cypress vs Selenium vs Playwright: The Best Automated-Testing Tool</h1>
+ <h1> Cypress vs Selenium vs Playwright: The Best Automated-Testing Tool</h1>
     <p>In today's ever-changing technological environment, developers and testers are under constant pressure to design, test and deliver fully functional software products in the shortest amount of time possible.
 As a result, the importance of using various methods and tools cannot be overemphasized, not just for developers but also for testers.
 Given that Manual testing is not a completely infallible approach to testing software, Most organisations utilize Automation testing because it allows them to thoroughly test a software product with limited time and resources.
 Automation testing differs from Manual testing because Manual testing involves the presence of an human tester interacting with a system or software in order to identify bugs, while Automation testing involves the usage of Automated testing tools and scripts to verify that a particular software is performing up to standard.
 Automated testing tools have two major components: a Test runner and a Tracking agent.
 The test runner runs the test from a command (or button click) while the tracking agent keeps track of passing and failing tests.
 These Automated testing tools apply to different types of software testing types which include unit, integration, end-to-end (e2e) testing,among others.
     <br><br>
     There are various software applications written in different programming languages and choosing the best Automated testing tool for each of these applications can be difficult due to the availability of various Automated testing tools on the market.
 This article aims to compare three of the most used Automated testing tools namely: Cypress, Playwright and Selenium using metrics such as Browser Support, Language Support, Ease of setup, and Performance.
 This comparison will serve as a guide in choosing the tool that best suits your testing needs. </p>

-<h2>What is Automated Testing and Why is it Important</h2>?
+## What is Automated Testing and Why is it Important

   <p>Automated testing is a testing technique that involves the use of software tools in executing test cases.
 It often involves test cases written in scripting languages such as Python, JavaScript, or Lua.
 The scripts are written to test the different functionalities of a piece of software.
     Automated testing can be seen as a process of Automating Manual test cases, that is, using software tools to execute test cases that would have been executed Manually.
 The goal of Automated testing is to reduce the amount of Manual work involved in test execution, leading to higher test coverage.